qrtl/nrq-custom/sale_quotation_approval/readme/DESCRIPTION.rst

-This module adds approval functions to sales order.
+This module adds approval functions to the sales order.